spink10/inotify/README.md

 $outputdir - the location of the resulting compressed archive of files

 Dockerfile - this is the dockerfile which builds the docker image on the docker host.
 Currently it pulls the 1.5 version from docker hub spink10 repository.

+Playbooks:
+main.yml
+this play builds the image and then starts the container running the inotify shell script monitoring a preconfigured directory inside the container itself.